Dr Melanie Boyce

 • Inclusive methodologies

-As a community-based social researcher Melanie’s research focuses on working with groups of people who are often defined as marginalised and vulnerable due to their health and/or social situation.
-With expertise in working with women experiencing multiple and severe disadvantage and adult self-harm.
+As a community-based social researcher, Melanie’s research focuses on working with groups of people who are often defined as marginalised and vulnerable due to their health and/or social situation.
+With expertise in working with women experiencing multiple disadvantages.
 Her research centres on providing evidence that can influence the development of socially just policy and practice approaches.

 An emphasis throughout her research is an interest in experiential ways of knowing and peer-led initiatives and the ethics of undertaking research with marginalised groups.
-Underpinning her research is a commitment to feminist forms of inquiry and inclusive methodologies.
+Melanie is an experienced qualitative researcher with expertise in feminist forms of inquiry and inclusive methodologies.

 Areas of research supervision